 Back to School Night

 The Back to School Picnic is an opportunity for the Westpark community to celebrate the start of a great new academic year.
 The PTA sponsors fun activities for the students and arranges for food vendors to be present.
 Families can get reconnected after the summer break and students can get to know their new classmates in a casual and fun environment.

 Scholastic book fairs are held quarterly in the school library.
 Classes take turns shopping for books and other items for sale.
 The book fair also has some after-school hours for kids and parents to shop.
 Proceeds from the sales go towards the purchase of new books for the library.

 The PTA hosts a small concession stand to sell treats and beverages at certain school events: the talent show and the school musical.
 Any proceeds from these sales benefits the PTA.

 Family Lunch is a community-building event and provides the opportunity for parents to come to have lunch with their child on an early release day.
 Parents are free to bring a picnic lunch, set up an E-Z UP/umbrella, mat, and/or chairs, and stay for the duration of the school day until the school day ends.

 Every year, the PTA gifts each classroom with funds.
 Teachers are reimbursed for classroom supplies up to a pre-determined amount depending on the PTA budget.

 An evening of bonding and learning about physical development, personal care, and other issues surrounding young adulthood.
-This program is for 6th-grade boys and a male parent/guardian only.
+This program is for 5th-grade boys and a parent or guardian.

 The IPSF Ambassador is a conduit between the Irvine Public Schools Foundation and the PTA.